Welcome back to school! My goal is for all of the LHS community to have a healthy and happy school year.

 ALL medications, prescription and non-prescription, shall be kept in the clinic and are not to be in the student's possession at any time.

 ALL medications will be discarded on the last day of school if not picked up by a parent or guardian.
 No medications will remain in the clinic for next year per FCPS policy.

 CLASSROOM HEALTH PLANS: Students with diabetes must have their new forms and their supplies in place on the first day of school.
 Students with chronic conditions such as asthma, seizure disorders, and allergies requiring epi pens are strongly encouraged to have health plans turned in on or before the first day of school.
 These students are also encouraged to have self-carry permission for inhalers and epi pens.
 The clinic will be open and available for dropping off medicines and completing forms beginning Monday August 10th.

-All 10th graders and newly enrolled to Virginia public schools will have hearing and vision screenings done in the Fall.
+All 10th graders and newly enrolled to Virginia public schools will have hearing and vision screenings.
 You will be notified if your child needs follow up.

 For questions or concerns, please contact the LHS Clinic at (540) 422-7372 or email@example.com